Accessible Page: Easy Ways To Play The A9 Guitar Chord

 Chord Diagrams in Text Format For Blind and Visually Impaired People

-This is an accessible, text-based page for the A 9 guitar chord, suitable for screen-reader software.
+This page provides an accessible, text-only version of the A 9 guitar chord, designed for use with screen-reader software.

 Position 1